Enabling the New Energy Paradigm

 Philip Gibbs, B.Compt., MBA, CPA, CMA – CFO

-Philip Gibbs has extensive knowledge of the financial aspects of exchange listed mining and mineral exploration companies operating in Africa and South America.
-Mr. Gibbs currently serves as Chief Financial Officer of Cobalt BlockChain Inc. and Asante Gold Corporation and as Interim CEO and the CFO of Kilo Goldmines Ltd.
+Philip Gibbs has extensive knowledge of the financial aspects of exchange-listed mining and mineral exploration companies operating in Africa and South America.
+Mr. Gibbs has worked as a CFO for publicly listed mining companies for over 25 years.

 Alan Ferry — Chairman